Summertime Injuries—How to Avoid the Seasonal Stresses

 Pool Injuries in Louisiana

-Pool injuries are rather common during the summer months.
+Pool accidents are one of the leading causes of summertime injuries.
 When enjoying your aquatic activities, make sure that small children are carefully tended and guarded from falling into the pool where they can drown.

 Slip and Falls